tanakamasayuki/kicad-diff-visualizer/README.md

 Then, open http://localhost:8000/ with a Web browser.

-`kicad_project_dir` is the directory containing .kicad_pro file.
+`kicad_project_dir` refers to the directory containing a .kicad_pro file.
-Or you can specify a path to .kicad_pcb and/or .kicad_sch instead of the directory.
+Alternatively, you may directly specify paths to .kicad_pcb and/or .kicad_sch.